 A. The double-layered pleural sac mimics the topography of the lungs, including the fissures.
 The exterior surface exposed to the chest wall, diaphragm, and mediastinum is termed the parietal pleura.
 The interior surface adjacent to the lung is called visceral pleura.
 B. The transition between parietal and visceral pleura occurs at the hilum.
 C. The anterior and posterior leaves of the visceral pleura fuse together at the inferior pulmonary ligament.

 There are two pleural sacs, one covering each lobe of the lung.
 The anatomy of this double-layered structure can be best appreciated by imagining one’s fist invaginating a balloon.
 The hilum is at the wrist.

 The pleural space develops between the fourth and seventh weeks of gestation.
-The lateral plate of the embryologic mesoderm differentiates into the splanchnopleure and the somatopleure, which give rise ...
+The lateral plate of the embryologic mesoderm differentiates into the splanchnopleure and the somatopleure, which give rise to the visceral pleura ...